MarcoLuw/smart-home/README.md

 - Run file **Access.py** to test both the capture login and streaming login.
 Using any images in folder *member_image*.
 - Run file **dashboard.py** to test interface for users as host, and also visualization of data.
 - File **Register.py** is only used for host to register new member so that camera could detect.
 It's required account for admin.
-I will be provided until I have finished creating pulic testing environment.
+It will be provided until I finish creating pulic testing environment.